hweecat/hweecat.github.io/_posts/2021-05-09-learning-scala-functional-programming-principles.md

 2. It enables the programmer to express code in more concise and readable functions and values, improving **readability** when coding.
 3. It allows the programmer to focus on debugging within the function scope without worrying about state changes outside the function scope, improving **maintainability** of core transformations within a data pipeline.

-## What's next: How Functional Programming principles enable reproducible data pipeline design
+## What's next: Functional Programming for Data Pipeline Design

 In this post, we learn about:

 1. Functional programming and how it differs from imperative programming
 2. Concept of pure functions
-3. Key principles of functional programming and their implications onn data pipeline design
+3. Key principles of functional programming and their implications on data pipeline design

-In my upcoming post, I will dive into some features of functional programming and how to implement them in designing functional programs.
+In my upcoming post, I will dive into some features of functional programming and how to implement them in designing functional data pipelines.

 ## References